tmhglnd/drumcode/docs/reference.md

 arguments:
 - (number) as many numbers you want to have part of the list

+### `dc.choose`

+Randomly choose a value from a list of predefined numbers for every time the object receives a trigger.
+The list can be defined as arguments or via the right inlet.

+inlets:
+1. (trigger/number) randomly choose the next value
+2. (list) input a list of numbers for the sequence

+arguments:
+- (number) as many numbers you want to have part of the list

 ### `dc.learn`

 This object learns a pattern from an incoming list of values and when send a trigger will play a pattern that is similar to the learned one.
 This is based on the probability of what is most likely to happen next.
 The learning is done through a Markov Chain, a probabilistic sequence prediction model.
 The default order of the chain is 2, but can be adjusted with -order attribute.
 A list send to the second inlet with clear the model and train on that list.
 A list send to the third inlet with add the list to the previous training.